CADs Having Trouble with RBC/CBC Blood Testing

 There is also a big problem with CAD patients that encounter new facilities or medical personnel.
 Such as being transported to an ER room, treated by First Responders, etc. Often they will admit they have no knowledge of CAD.

-While on this subject, most CAD patients (depends on the CADs temperature sensitivity) always need IV infused fluids run through a warmer. i.e. Blood Transfusions, Saline, etc.
+Many CAD patients (depends on the CADs temperature sensitivity) always need most IV infused fluids run through a warmer. i.e. Blood Transfusions, Saline, etc. Ideally through a Blood Warmer at 37°C.

 Your loved ones/advocates need to know this info.
 Your medical ID bracelet should state it.
 Your medical records, should state this.
 All in case you are unconscious or unable to speak.
 A serious traffic accident would be a prime example situation.
 Your advocate might not be around.

 Make paper copies to present and/or have attached to your chart.
-Then it is best to arrange a special blood draw appointment, when the informed lab manager or supervisor is present, and involved.
-Or at least agreeable you have to be handled/tested differently then instruct their staff.
+Then it is best to arrange a special blood draw appointment.
+Where the informed lab manager or supervisor is present, and involved.
+Or at least agreeable you have to be handled/tested differently and has instructed their staff.

 Some of our worst experiences are when admitted to an ER.
 You are basically trapped and some medical staff personnel are very close minded to a patient that has some rare condition.
 Guessing you are written off as another complaining unrealistic patient.
 Sorry, but we have encountered this way too often.

-If you are admitted because you know you have low blood counts, and not thinking clearly it makes matters worse.
+If you are admitted because you know you have low red blood counts (Anemic), and not thinking clearly….. it makes matters worse.
 You definitely need an advocate that is aware of your condition, have written documentation along, and be somewhat educated on blood result numbers and what they mean.

 Stick to your guns when approached by a Tech that you know does not know the “Keep it Warm” process [If you are in that stage].
 I must say here that this is no official term any facility uses.
 You have to feel the tech out by starting….I have Cold Agglutinin Disease.
 Are you prepared to keep my specimen warm?
 Is the lab on board?
 Are you getting a blank stare???